LoginRadius/engineering-portal/content/identity/identity-as-a-service-for-business/index.md

 ---
 title: "Identity as a Service (IDAAS): Managing Digital Identities (Updated)"
 date: "2019-12-25"
-coverImage: "Leveraging-IDaaS-for-Business-Success.jpg"
+coverImage: "idaas-business.jpg"
-tags: ["customer-experience"]
+tags: ["digital identity","ciam solution","authentication"]
-featured: false
 author: "Deepak Gupta"
 description: "Identity as a service (IDaaS) refers to services provided via the cloud or through SaaS (software-as-a-service) systems for identity and access management.
 It provides cloud-based authentication provided and managed on a subscription basis by third-party providers."
 metatitle: "What is IDaaS? - Discover The Benefits | LoginRadius"